Luvshanker14/Bro_Code/README.md

     git clone https://github.com/Luvshanker14/Bro_Code.git
     ```

-    Make sure you are in the `Bro_Code` directory:
+    Navigate to the project directory:
     ```sh
     cd Bro_Code
     ```

 2. **Backend and Frontend Setup**
+    Start the backend server and frontend development servers for both user and admin portals concurrently:
     ```sh
     npm run lms
     ```
-    This command starts the backend server and frontend development servers for both user and admin portals concurrently.

 3. **Accessing the Application**
+    - After running `npm run lms`, ensure the following ports are free on your machine: **5173**, **5174**, **5175**, and **3000**.
-    - After running `npm run lms`, follow the link provided in the terminal (e.g., `http://localhost:5175`).
+    - Click on the link provided in the terminal to access the application: [http://localhost:5175](http://localhost:5175).
-    - If you are a new user, register as a user.
+    - If you are a new user, register using the registration form.
-    - Log in as an existing user or administrator to start using the application.
+    - Log in as a user  to start using the features of the LMS.